-As depicted in Figure 38, the Project would construct a fixed pier would be between WSZ-4 and WSZ-5.
+As depicted in Figure 55, the Project would construct a fixed pier would be between WSZ-4 and WSZ-5.
 The existing pier and platform on the seaward side of the Kettner Mole would be demolished.
 Excavation and dredging would occur in this zone to create the public urban beach.
-The existing revetment shore protection rock would be reworked in the location of the urban beach to provide protection to the public urban beach and would be stabilized with an oyster reef.
+The existing revetment shore protection rock would be reworked in the location of the urban beach to provide protection to the public urban beach and would be stabilized with rocks and habitat for oysters/mussels would be created.
+Rock stabilization will be added at the toe of the beach near the seawall to encourage oyster/mussel growth and provide shoreline stabilization.
+In addition, toe stabilization structures will be provided to create a perched beach to reduce sand loss and limit long term maintenance requirements

 The eastern side of WSZ-5 would feature 12 human-powered and personal watercraft slips at a floating dock.
 Manufactured wetlands would be installed as a living shoreline element on the landward side of Kettner Mole and would be planted to create a fully functioning perched wetland habitat.
 Vehicle and pedestrian access to WSZ-5 would be from the land-side, while access to San Diego Bay by water would be provided to personal watercraft through the reworked revetment.
 A walkway would be installed over the wetlands to optimize public access while protecting the wetlands.
+A fuel dock could be added in the future; however, the potential location cannot be determined at this time.

 WSZ-5 also would also include approximately 120 linear feet of floating dock with an area of approximately 1,400 sq. ft.
 The fixed pier area would be approximately 19,400 sq. ft. in size and include approximately 120 concrete piles.
-The total volume of material excavated at the shoreline would be approximately 33,200 cubic yards, while the shoreline fill quantity would total approximately 23,300 cubic yards.
-The components and uses proposed for development in WSZ-5 are shown in Figure 40.
+The total volume of material excavated at the shoreline would be approximately 33,200 cubic yards, while the Shoreline Fill quantity would total approximately 23,300 cubic yards.
+The components and uses proposed for development in WSZ-5 are shown in Figure 57.
 The water-side improvements proposed in WSZ-5 are summarized by area in Table 5.2-10.
 The boat slip mix proposed for WSZ-5 is also provided in Table 5.2-11.